Soo language

 Soo or So is the Kuliak language of the Tepes people of northeastern Uganda.
 The language is moribund, with most of the population of 5,000 having shifted to Karamojong, and only a few dozen elderly individuals are still able to speak Soo.
 Soo is divided into three major dialects: Tepes, Kadam (Katam), and Napak (Yog Toŋi).

 There are between 3,000 and 10,000 ethnic Soo people (Carlin 1993).
 They were historically hunter-gatherers, but have recently shifted to pastoralism and subsistence farming like their Nilotic and Bantu neighbors.
 Beer (2009: 2) found that most Soo villages have only one speaker remaining.
-Thus, the speakers rarely have a chance to active use the Soo language.
+Thus, the speakers rarely have a chance to actively use the Soo language.

 Dialects

 Soo dialects are spoken on the slopes of the following three mountains in east-central Uganda just to the north of Mount Elgon.